NoahBres/VelocityPIDTuningTutorial/README.md

 You can ignore the "Advanced" and "Development" section of the installation guide.

-Then, copy over the [teamcode/VeloPIDTuner.java](TeamCode/src/main/java/org/firstinspires/ftc/teamcode/VeloPIDTuner.java) file provided in this repo.
+Then, copy over the [teamcode/VeloPIDTuner.java](TeamCode/src/main/java/org/firstinspires/ftc/teamcode/VeloPIDTuner.java) file provided into your own `Teamcode` folder

 ## Instructions

+## Mechanically linked motors